adityasz/marimow/README.md

   so it is not necessary to add them to function signatures.

-- Edit a python file with cells separated by `# %%` in your favourite editor (vim) with your favourite type checker, and marimow will convert it to [marimo](https://github.com/marimo-team/marimo)'s format on every write, so that marimo can live reload it in the browser frontend.
+- Edit a python file with cells separated by `# %%` in your favourite editor (vim) with your favourite type checker, and marimoW will convert it to [marimo](https://github.com/marimo-team/marimo)'s format on every write, so that marimo can live reload it in the browser frontend.

-  `marimow edit [OPTIONS] path/to/notebook.py` is just `marimo edit --watch [OPTIONS] .marimow_cache/path/to/notebook.py`; all that marimow does is sync `.marimow_cache/path/to/notebook.py` with `path/to/notebook.py` for marimo to watch.
+  `marimow edit [OPTIONS] path/to/notebook.py` is just `marimo edit --watch [OPTIONS] .marimow_cache/path/to/notebook.py`; all that marimoW does is sync `.marimow_cache/path/to/notebook.py` with `path/to/notebook.py` for marimo to watch.